Introduction

 General Requirements:

-(i) The investigating officer is advised to send a requisition addressed to the Director, State FSL, requesting for a date of polygraph examination.
-The requisition has to be forwarded either by Superintendent of Police or Sub Divisional Police Officer.
-While sending requisition, the investigating officer should attach photocopies of all relevant documents such as FIR, statements of subject(s) recorded under Section 161 CrPC, PM Report, Spot visit report, sketch of the spot, a brief case history and photographs, if any.
-This will enable the experts to understand the nature of the crime, role of the subject(s), and most importantly how, when and where the crime was committed, who were the other accomplices and the motive behind the crime and other selected issues such as disposal of dead body, weapon of offence, vehicle used if any etc.
+(i) The investigating officer is advised to send a requisition addressed to the Director, State FSL, requesting a date for the polygraph examination.
+The requisition has to be forwarded either by the Superintendent of Police or the Sub Divisional Police Officer.
+While sending requisition, the investigating officer should attach photocopies of all relevant documents such as FIR, statements of the subject(s) recorded under Section 161 CrPC, PM Report, Spot visit report, a sketch of the spot, brief case history and photographs, if any.
+This will enable the experts to understand the nature of the crime, the role of the subject(s), and most importantly, how, when and where the crime was committed, who were the other accomplices and the motive behind the crime and other selected issues such as disposal of a dead body, the weapon of offence, the vehicle used if any etc.

-(iii) The laboratory will communicate date for consultation with the investigating officer.
-The expert after going through the facts of the case will prepare questionnaire and communicate date(s) for the polygraph test.
+(iii) The laboratory will communicate a date for consultation with the investigating officer.
+After going through the facts of the case, the expert will prepare a questionnaire and communicate a date(s) for the polygraph test.

-(iv) The investigating officer is required to meet the concerned expert at State FSL, personally for discussion and subsequent examination.
-Under no circumstances, any officer other than the IO will be entertained.
+(iv) The investigating officer is required to meet the concerned expert personally at State FSL for discussion and subsequent examination.
+Under no circumstances will any officer other than the IO be entertained.

-(v) Before sending requisition, the concerned IO should attach a declaration that he has obtained consent of the subject(s) to undergo the Test as per Article 20(3) of the Indian Constitution and orders passed by the Honorable Supreme Court of India referred to above.
-Often, it has been observed that the subjects are not informed by the investigating officer, as a result of which the expert has to face problems to obtain consent from the subjects at the time of examination.
-Invariably this has resulted in inconvenience and wastage of time both of the expert and the IO.
+(v) Before sending the requisition, the concerned IO should attach a declaration that he has obtained the consent of the subject(s) to undergo the Test as per Article 20(3) of the Indian Constitution and orders passed by the Honorable Supreme Court of India referred to above.
+Often, it has been observed that the subjects are not informed by the investigating officer, which results in the expert having to face problems in obtaining consent from the subjects at the time of examination.
+Invariably, this has resulted in inconvenience and wastage of time both for the expert and the IO.

-(vi) Only nominated subjects will be examined on date and time fixed by the expert.
-Fresh dates are to be obtained if additional persons related to the crime are required to be examined.
+(vi) The expert will examine only nominated subjects on the date and time fixed.
+If additional persons related to the crime are required to be examined, fresh dates must be obtained.

-(vii) As a Polygraph Test is a psycho-physiological test, long journey should be avoided on the date of examination and the subjects may be given sufficient rest and food prior to polygraph examination to ensure qualitative results.
+(vii) As a Polygraph Test is a psycho-physiological test, long journeys should be avoided on the date of examination, and the subjects may be given sufficient rest and food prior to the polygraph examination to ensure qualitative results.

-(viii) In case of lady subjects, a lady home guard/constable is required to accompany the subject who will remain present during examination also.
+(viii) In the case of lady subjects, a lady home guard/constable is required to accompany the subject, who will remain present during the examination.

-(ix) All minor subjects should be accompanied by their parents/guardians compulsorily who will also countersign the consent form.
+(ix) All minor subjects should be accompanied compulsorily by their parents/guardians, who will also countersign the consent form.

-(xi) While asking the questions on the equipment, each question is asked after a gap of 25 seconds.
-This gap is allowed in order to activate and normalize the sympathetic and para sympathetic components of the autonomic nervous system.
-Marking should be made on the chart at the time of starting of question and end of the question and also indicate the response of the subject on chart (Required in manual polygraph equipment).
+(xi) While asking questions on the equipment, each question is asked after a 25-second gap.
+This gap is allowed to activate and normalize the sympathetic and parasympathetic components of the autonomic nervous system.
+Marking should be made on the chart at the start and end of each question and also indicate the subject’s response on the chart (Required in manual polygraph equipment).

 Let’s have a look at what issues can happen while running this test.
 The alterations in physiological responses that have been measured:

-• Furthermore, the state of the examination room might lead to deception of the examiner’s response.
+- Furthermore, the state of the examination room might deceive the examiner’s response.
 Regardless, the subject’s mental state is extremely significant.

-• There may be inaccuracies due to a loss of subject memory or any other element that maintains the person’s mental state.
+- Inaccuracies may result from a loss of subject memory or any other element that maintains the person’s mental state.

-• The disadvantage is that the examiner cannot distinguish between manipulative and real replies from the individual.
-Looking at all of the disadvantages, it is clear that they cannot be utilised as error-free pieces of evidence in court.
+- The disadvantage is that the examiner cannot distinguish between manipulative and real replies from the individual.
+Considering all of these disadvantages, it is clear that they cannot be used as error-free pieces of evidence in court.

 Discover more from Forensic's blog